 Why Alaska?

 The Lord was also working in Mike and Jeannette's hearts.
-At the end of our internship He led them to invite us to work along side of them.
-The Lord has been leading us there since then.
+At the end of our internship He led them to invite us to work along side of them as full-time missionsaries.

 Why Alaska?
 Because there are many people in the remote villages who have never heard about the Gospel of Christ.
 Also, because God has been preparing us in many ways, some since childhood, and He has been increasing our burden for the amazing people who live there.
-Lord willing, we will be joining with the Clarks in the village of Iliamna to help with the church plant there, Iliamna Baptist Chapel.
-As the Lord wills, we will continue to spread the Gospel through aviation to the nearby villages where there is no consistent Gospel message.
-Please join us in praying for these small villages, and the dear people who need to hear about the saving work of Christ.
+As the Lord wills, we will continue to spread the Gospel using aviation to the nearby villages where there is no consistent Gospel message.
+Please join us in praying for these small native communities and the dear people who need to hear about the saving work of Christ.

 A word from a friend who used to live in AK and worked among some Alaskan natives: